-The level of agreement varies among countries regarding whether displaced people should receive support.
+The level of agreement varies among countries regarding whether those fleeing the war should receive support.
 While the majority of Poles opposed reducing benefits for Ukrainian refugees, Czechs (46%) and Slovaks (68%) leaned towards decreasing social assistance provided to Ukrainians.
 Furthermore, the majority of Slovaks expressed the opinion that refugees should not be granted access to free healthcare.